 Physical therapists may also assist such patients in learning how to cough as well as clearing the secretions that come up the throat.
 The stretching of the thoracic wall is done in a way that is taught to such impaired patients.
 Many of these patients are provided abdominal support belt as it becomes necessary.
 The amount of the time that a patient remains in an immobilized condition depends on the spinal cord injuries that they sustain.
 Physical therapists need to work with such patients in order to prevent any complications that may arise due to such immobilized state.
 Other complications that arise from immobilization are osteoporosis and muscle atrophy.
 That, in turn, increases the risk of fractures of the femur and the tibia.

-Importance Of Physical Rehabilitation
+Importance Of Physical Therapy for Spinal Injuries

 Getting Out of the Hospital